paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/important_measures.md

 From the example in {numref}`syst-table4-10`, it can be seen that the power conversion should have the highest reliability target as it has the biggest influences on the system reliability.
 A lower reliability value could be assigned to solar panel \#1 and \#2 since they have a significantly lower impact on the system reliability.
 The allocation of reliability targets to components consists of the following steps:

 1. Assign initial values to component reliability r.
     In the example the initial failure rate is set to 1.0E-06 1/h for all components, with a mission duration of ten years this results in an initial reliability of 0,916 for all components.
 2. Calculation of system reliability and Birnbaum importance.
    With the initial reliability a system reliability of $R_{S}\left( t \right) = 0,9092$ is obtained.
 Based on Eq. {eq}`Equation 7.48` the Birnbaum importance is calculated for all components.
 The results are shown in {numref}`syst-table4-11`.

-3. Comparison of the calculated reliability with the system reliability .term}`requirement <Requirement>`.
+3. Comparison of the calculated reliability with the system reliability {term}`requirement <Requirement>`.
 The difference to the required system reliability is given by:

 (syst_equation4_59)=
 ````{admonition} Equation